-It is no wonder that those with ADHD struggle with eating disorders.
+It is no wonder that those with ADHD struggle with diet and nutrition.
 When they self-medicate with food, their brains enjoy a surge of dopamine, an increase in glucose-based energy that improves attention, and a serotonin-based calming of restlessness.
-Particularly for the impulsive ADHD brain, this perfect storm of rewards increases the likelihood of binge eating and bulimia.
+Particularly for the impulsive ADHD brain, this perfect storm of rewards increases the likelihood of overeating.

 Sleep and the Reticular Activating System